 MCAT scoring will remain the same.
 According to AAMC,“Scores will not change.
 You will receive five scores from the shortened version of the exam: one from each of the four sections and one combined total score, just like examinees who took the full-length test.”

-If you take the MCAT between June 19 and August 1, your MCAT scores will be reported in about two weeks instead of the usual 4.
-If you take the MCAT outside of this window your scores will be released in the usual timeframe.
+Update: If you take the MCAT during the rest of the 2020 testing year, your MCAT scores will be reported in about two weeks instead of the usual 4.

 MCAT APPOINTMENT TIMES THROUGH SEPTEMBER 2020